butteredcorn/Express-Documentation/docs/express-app-example/create-app.md

 #### 2. Create Another End Point

-Now, let's make an endpoint called /memes.
-Like before, we will need to use the express app.get() function, and then pass in our endpoint name.
+Now, let's make an endpoint called ```/memes```.
+Like before, we will need to use the express ```app.get()``` function, and then pass in our endpoint name.
 We can simply call our function in memes.js and assign it to a variable and just log it out to the console for now like so:

 ```javascript
     app.get(('/memes'), (req, res) => {